Blog

 • Sort by: Sort how your pages display: by title (i.e. alphabetically), by page order, or by page ID.
 (2)

-• Exclude: Prevent pages from displaying on your sidebar (3) …
+• Exclude: Prevent pages from showing on the sidebar navigation menu (3) …

 (Pages Widget settings)